 Catering speech to the audience – what is known as being exigent – is a comprehensive claim that requires analysis from various perspectives, including omission of parts of a sentence, ordering of its components, and so forth.
 The efflorescence of analyzing these various aspects is that one will be able to output exigent speech, which is the first step in high eloquence before being able to move on to advanced rhetorical devices such as metaphor and simile.

 The particular aspect of exigency on which this tutorial focuses is that of predication.
-Predication, then, is the process of affirming or negating a predicate for a given subject – in other words, forming a sentence.
+Predication in Arabic Rhetoric, then, is the process of affirming or negating a predicate for a given subject – in other words, forming a sentence.
 This topic is accented and punctuated with many meaningful discussions such as literal predication versus figurative predication, and so forth.

 The primary cynosure in analyzing the exigency in the purpose of predication is informative sentences.
 Now the purpose of such sentences, vis-a-vis the speaker, can be two:

-predication established to make the audience privy to the fact that the speaker knows the information
+established to make the audience privy to the fact that the speaker knows the

 The first purpose for the speaker to deliver a sentence is to give information to the audience, prior to the delivery of which, they were possibly unaware.
 And the second purpose is to show the audience that the speaker possess the knowledge afforded by the sentence.
 For example, the speaker may say to the listener, “you’re late.”
 Since the listener clearly knows that he is indeed late, this predication does not express any new information; rather it lets the listener know that the speaker is also aware of the information and, in the case of the example, the consequences therewith.

 This second purpose of delivering a sentence holds true even if the speaker is in doubt with respect to the predication.
 In other words, the speaker is not required to firmly believe the predication he is delivering in order for it to be deemed لازم فائدة الهير because, although he has no resolve, the predication is still existential in his mind.